During the late part of the 20th century, the Thai real estate market experienced a higher growth rate than practically anywhere else in Asia.

 Several of the most prominent venture capital firms in Thailand include:

 You’ll find plenty of high-potential startups in Thailand itself.
-With that said, most private equity deals in emerging Asia (including Thailand) are legally structured in Singapore due to its English common law system and fair courts.
+Still, most private equity deals in emerging Asia (including Thailand) are legally structured in Singapore due to its English common law system and fair courts.

 Should You Invest in Thailand?